View Source Supervisor Behaviour

 Because a simple_one_for_one supervisor can have many children, it shuts them all down asynchronously.
 This means that the children will do their cleanup in parallel and therefore the order in which they are stopped is not defined.

 Since the supervisor is part of a supervision tree, it is automatically terminated by its supervisor.
-When asked to shut down, it terminates all child processes in reversed start order according to the respective shutdown specifications, and then terminates itself.
+When asked to shut down, a supervisor terminates all child processes in reverse start order according to the respective shutdown specifications before terminating itself.

 If the supervisor is configured for automatic shutdown on termination of any or all significant children, it will shut down itself when any or the last active significant child terminates, respectively.
-The shutdown itself follows the same procedure as described above, that is, the supervisor terminates all remaining child processes in reversed start order, and then terminates itself.
+The shutdown itself follows the same procedure as described above, that is, the supervisor terminates all remaining child processes in reverse start order before terminating itself.

 For several reasons, a supervisor should not be stopped manually via supervisor:terminate_child/2 from a child located in its own tree.